PriyankaAnantha/AngelaYu_WebDevCourse/README.md

-# Web Development Journey: My Roadmap & Projects
+# Web Development Journey Tracker

 This repository documents my learning journey in web development, starting from the basics and progressing to more advanced concepts.
 It includes theory from [Udemy Web Development Course](https://www.udemy.com/topic/web-development/) and hands-on projects from [Sheryians' Front-End Domination Course](https://sheryians.com/courses/courses-details/Front-End%20Domination:%20Create%20Anything%20with%20Code).